obsproject/obs-studio/docs/sphinx/scripting.rst

 Python/Lua Scripting
 ====================

-Scripting (21.0+) adds support for Python 3 and Lua 5, allowing the ability to quickly extend, add features, or automate the program without needing to know C/C++ or build the program manually.
+Scripting (21.0+) adds support for Python 3 and Luajit 2 (which is roughly equivalent to Lua 5.2), allowing the ability to quickly extend, add features, or automate the program without needing to know C/C++ or build the program manually.

 Scripting can be accessed in OBS Studio via the Tools menu -> Scripts option, which will bring up the scripting dialog.
 Scripts can be added,